mendix/docs/content/en/docs/refguide/modeling/menus/translatable-texts/language-settings.md

 {{< figure src="/attachments/refguide/modeling/menus/translatable-texts/language-settings/add-language.png" >}}

 Most languages will be added with an empty dictionary, although some translations have already been set up in the Dutch dictionary.
-You may want to delete all Dutch translations in case you do not plan to translate your app to Dutch or to avoid confusion on what texts still need a translation.
-For more information on how to delete translations, see the [Delete](/refguide/language-operations/#delete) section in *Language Operations*.

-If you plan to export your module/app as an add-on/solution, it is also not the best practice to leave Dutch translations.
-For more information, see the [Exporting Add-on Modules and Solutions](/refguide/configure-add-on-and-solution-modules/#export) section in *Configuring Add-on and Solution Modules for Publishing*.

 ## 4 Advanced Language Settings{#advanced}